 An ATV, as defined by the ANSI standard, is essentially the same as a Quad or Quad bike.
 In the off-road community, the Quad term is often used when referring to rear-wheel-drive racing ATVs.
 In other words, a Quad is a 2WD ATV.

-What Is the Difference Between an ATV and a Four-Wheeler?
+The Difference Between an ATV and a Four-Wheeler

 However, in the off-road community, the term four-wheeler is typically used when referring to any four-wheel drive (4×4) off-road vehicle, including jeeps and trucks modified for off-road riding, as well as four-wheel drive ATVs.